WayFi-Wireless/location-search-tool/README.md

 ### Usage

 Simply clone the repository, open `index.html` in a browser, and enter an address to explore the features.
 This tool is designed to be user-friendly and accessible on any platform with browser support.
+- You will need to replace {$inputapikey} with your opencellmap api key for the cell tower lookup function to work.

 ---